To make your house a home, you might want to make changes or do some DIY - but it's important you don't start any work without talking to us first.

 If we give you permission to go ahead with the work, you'll need to:

-- Follow the requirements we give for the permission
+- Follow any of the requirements we may give you.

 When the work is finished

-Please let us know so we can inspect the alterations.
+Please contact us so we can inspect the alterations.

-You will be responsible for the maintenance, repair and renewal of the alterations you’ve made.
-For more information, download our repairs responsibilities fact sheet [pdf / 205kb].
+You'll be responsible for the maintenance, repair and renewal of the alterations you've made.
+Our repairs responsibilities page also tells you more.

-You’ll need permission from us if you decide to remove the alteration or improvement.
-If you want to remove it or alter it again, contact us.
+You'll need permission from us if you decide to remove the alteration or improvement, so please contact us.

 The cost of improvements

-You will need to pay for any improvements or DIY in your home.
+You'll need to pay for any improvements you want to make (for example, installing a new kitchen) or DIY in your home.

 Improvements made without permission